Astrapsoukos' Spell for the Favor of Hermes

 to [a certain one], and give me:

-sustenance and grace, fair face, charm, good living,
+sustenance and grace, fair face, charm, good

 victory, and strength of every man and woman.